How to generate an OpenAPI document with Django and Django REST framework

 file contains a BookViewSet

-to handle all of the CRUD operations for the Book
+that handles CRUD operations for the Book model:

-This code defines a simple Django REST API with CRUD operations for a Book
+This code defines a simple Django REST API with CRUD operations for the Book

 model.
 The BookViewSet